 El Paso Nightlife: Our Top Bars and Party Spots in El Paso

 Craft beers, cocktails, wine, live music – El Paso nightlife has it all.

 In fact the margarita was supposedly “discovered” in the 1940s in the El Paso/Juárez region.
-One of the stories behind the classic Margarita is that back in 1942, Pancho Morales created that magical combination of Tequila, Cointreau, and Lime, drunk from a salted-rimmed glass by accident when a woman had placed an order for a Magnolia.
+One of the stories behind the classic Margarita is that back in 1942, Pancho Morales created that magical combination of Tequila, Cointreau, and Lime, in a salted-rimmed glass by accident when a woman had placed an order for a Magnolia.